user-name-is-taken/GMU_MBUS300/book_notes/ch9_Long_lived_assets/ch9_LongLived_Assets.md

 ## Long-Lived Asset Accounting: General Issues and Financial Statement Effects

-- __amortization__: the process of expensing long-lived assets over the course of their useful life.
+- __amortization__: the process of expensing capitalized long-lived assets over the course of their useful life using periodic adjusting entries.
-  - This is derived from the matching principle that states revenues should be recorded against expenses.
+  - Amortization derived from the matching principle that states revenues should be recorded against expenses from the same period.
+  - __depreciation__: ammoritization of a fixed asset

+- Amortization process:
+  - First, capitalize the cost of acquiring the long-lived asset in the period of acquisition.
+    - Debit equipment (+A), Credit Cash (-A)
+  - Then, amortize (expense) the long-lived asset asset over the course of its useful life with adjusting journal entries.
+    - There are various methods for calculating how much to record in adjusting journal entries.
+      - In the __straight line method__:
+        - each adjusting journal entry's value is the same amount.
+        - adjusting journal entry amount = capitalized cost / number of periods
-  - s
+-